 Transferring Avios to from British Airways

-Transferring Avios between British Airways and Qatar Airways works exactly the same way as transferring between British Airways and Iberia.
+Transferring Avios between British Airways and Qatar Airways or Finnair works exactly the same way as transferring between British Airways and Iberia.

 Transferring Avios to from British Airways

-Log in to your British Airways Executive Club account and go to the “Combine My Avios” page and choose Qatar Airways Privilege Club.
-Then, you’ll be prompted to enter your Qatar Airways Privilege Club login credentials.
+Log in to your British Airways Executive Club account, go to the “Combine My Avios” page and choose Qatar Airways Privilege Club or Finnair Plus.
+You’ll be prompted to enter your Qatar Airways Privilege Club or Finnair Plus login credentials.
 From there, choose how many Avios to transfer and in which direction.
-You can also do the same thing through the Qatar Airways website.

 Transferring Avios to/from Iberia